KhartesViewer/khartes/README.md

 assumes that the TIFF files are already somewhere on your disk;
 khartes does not download TIFF files over the internet.

-The `File / Create volume from TIFF files...` menu brings up a dialog box where you can specify which TIFF files you want to include in your data volume, and the x and y ranges of the pixels within each TIFF file that you want to include.
-The dialog box shows how large the resulting data volume will be, in gigabytes.
-Be aware that the entire data volume will be read into the physical memory (RAM) of your computer, so be careful how large you make the volume.
+The `File / Create volume from TIFF files...` menu item brings up a dialog box where you can specify which TIFF files you want to include in your data volume, and the x and y ranges of the pixels within each TIFF file that you want to include.
+The dialog box shows how large the resulting data volume will be, in gigabytes.  **Be aware that the entire data volume will be read into the physical memory (RAM) of your computer, so be careful how large you make the volume.**

 In the dialog box, you specify the `Min` (minimum) and `Max` (maximum) x, y and z (TIFF file) values for the data volume you want to create.

 You can also specify a `Step`, which gives the step size between pixels that are read in.
-Another way to look at `Step` is as a decimation factor.
+One way to look at `Step` is as a decimation factor.
 A step of 1 means use every pixel, 2 means use every 2nd pixel, and so on.
-Choosing a higher step size reduces the size of the data volume for a given set of ranges, but the loss of resolution, even going from a step size of 1 to 2, is quite noticeable when you are trying to segment the data.
+Choosing a higher step size reduces the size of the data volume over a given ranges, but the loss of resolution, even going from a step size of 1 to 2, is quite noticeable when you are trying to segment the data.

-The main use of `Step` is to allow an overview of the data, in order to determine which areas merit a closer examination (with a step size of 1).
+The main use of `Step` is to allow an overview of the data, in order to determine which areas merit a closer examination at a step size of 1.
 For instance, if you set a step size of 10 in all 3 directions (x, y, and z), you can reduce an entire scroll, typically 1.5 Tb or so, to a very manageable 1.5 Gb.
-This resolution of this volume is much too low for segmentation, but it provides a good overview.
+This resolution of this volume is much too low for segmentation, but it is good enough to give you an idea of where the interesting areas of the scroll are.

+**As the first step of this tutorial**, create a data volume that encompasses your entire set of TIFF files.
+Use a `Step` of 10 in all 3 directions, in order to keep the data volume small.

+Name this new volume `all10`, to remind yourself that the volume encompasses all the data, but with a decimation factor of 10.
+Set the color to something you like.

+When you press the `Create` button, if you get a warning that your data volume will be large, check to make sure that all 3 `Step` values are set to 10.

+This process will take some fraction of an hour, depending on how fast your computer is, and how many TIFF files you have.
+For instance, if you have a scroll with 14,000 TIFF files, and a step size of 10, khartes will need to read 1,400 of these files.

+The TIFF file loader has a status bar at the bottom that shows the name of the file that is currently being read.

+For future reference: if you already have an `all10` data volume, typically stored in a file called `all10.nrrd`, you can use the `File / Import NRRDs...` menu item to import this file, which is quite a bit faster than reading all those TIFFs.

+## Exploring the user interface

+asdf

 Instead of typing the x and y ranges into the dialog box, you can interactively specify the area of interest by modifying the